roebel/pysndfile/doc/source/LONG_DESCR.rst

    conda install -c roebel pysndfile

-Unfortunately, I don’t have a windows machine and therefore I cannot provide any packages for Windows.
+Unfortunately, I don't have a windows machine and therefore I cannot provide any packages for Windows.

 compile with conda build recipe